Security's Biggest Challenge

 Managing and defending a security budget – laying a foundation

 There is a mismatch between Security's mission and management's perception of what we should be doingUltimately the role of Security is not to guard access to a facility or to help mitigate insider threats.
 Rather, it is to help empower the organization to achieve its goals.
-Frequently executive management and security leaders are not seeing eye-to-eye regarding the programs and methods that best enable the organization.
+Frequently executive management and security leaders are not seeing eye to eye regarding the programs and methods that best enable the organization.
 The SEC's Enterprise/Security Risk Assessment (E/SRA) has been hugely successful in finding ways to connect Security with executive management on the things that matter most to the organization.
-An E/SRA is not about checking elements off a list, instead it helps Security align with the organization's goals and provides an opportunity for security leaders to build stronger ties with top executives.
+An E/SRA is not about checking elements off a list; it helps Security align with the organization's goals and provides an opportunity for security leaders to build stronger ties with top executives.

 Contact us for more information about the SEC's Enterprise/Security Risk Assessment.